 Can a saddle height be set to the exact millimeter?
 It is worth noting that saddle height is never the same even for the same person.
 What do we mean by this?
 What happens if they wear a different pair of cycling shorts?
 That precise measurement is now not so precise.
 Does the “millimeter measurement” account for the wear and tear of riding a saddle for a long period of time?
 What if the rider feels tight one day, rested the next day, or they wear additional clothing to accommodate for cold weather?
 The list is nearly endless.
 Bottom line: the millimeter adjustment is not as important as you might believe.

 Saddle Fore/Aft Position

-This measurement is the same if you use an indoor cycle like the Spinner Pro or road bike.
-Many people use a plumb bob for this measurement (we did at one time) but we have found a laser to be easier and far more precise.
-While the right leg in the photo above is closest by using a laser, the rider can spin the other leg forward and check the fore/aft on far leg as well without moving the laser.
+This measurement is the same if you use an indoor cycle or a road bike.
+Many people use a plumb bob for this measurement (we did at one time) but we have found a laser or the BikeFit Pro App to be easier and far more precise.
+While the right leg in the photo above is closest by using a laser, the rider can spin the other leg forward and check the fore/aft on the far leg as well without moving the laser.
 This is not possible with a weighted string hanging from the knee.